Jump to topic

 There are thousands of everyday medications that can cause dry mouth.
 Although, the most common prescriptions that may result in xerostomia include the following:

 Certain prescription medications are linked to mouth sores, tissue discoloration, and inflammation.
 So, if you experience soft-tissue inflammation after taking any of these pills, contact your dentist immediately.
 He or she can then create a custom oral hygiene regimen to help decrease discomfort and symptoms.
 Medications that may cause oral ulcers and/or inflammation in the mouth include the following:

+Oral thrush (oral candidiasis) is a yeast infection that forms due to the overgrowth of Candida fungus that lives in the mucous membranes lining in the mouth.
 Most people have small traces of Candida in their mouths.
 For some, the fungi can overgrow and cause thrush.
 However, if you have a strong immune system, the fungus does not overgrow.

 Cough drops, chewable vitamins, and other liquid medications often contain sugar.
 As a result, long-term use of sweetened medications can result in tooth decay.
 If possible, switching to sugar-free medications can help prevent decay, especially in children.
 It is also essential to brush with fluoride toothpaste twice a day and floss regularly.
 Additionally, you should visit the dentist for professional teeth cleanings every six months.